History of Mark Kelly in Timeline

 In 2022, Mark Kelly was elected to a full term in office, defeating Republican challenger Blake Masters.

-2023: Bipartisan END FENTANYL Act passed
+2023: Bipartisan END FENTANYL Act Passed

-2024: Consideration for Vice Presidential Nomination
+2024: Considered for Vice Presidential Nomination

-2025: Vote for the Laken Riley Act
+2025: Kelly voted for the Laken Riley Act